open5gs/open5gs/docs/_docs/guide/03-5g-eir.md

 eligible attach with a usable IMEISV queries the EIR; the MME keeps no cache of verdicts.
 An answer is used only if it still matches the pending attach and its serving S1 context. `tests/eir` exercises this path end to end.

+The Meson tests `eir` and `eir-allow` run the AMF and MME cases with matching `reject` and `allow` policies, respectively.
+Both runs reject blacklisted equipment; unknown equipment and EIR failures follow the selected policy.
+When running the test binary directly, set `OPEN5GS_EIR_TEST_POLICY=allow` to select the allow configuration and its expected results; the default is `reject`.
+The unit tests separately cover eligibility for registration and attach, including emergency procedures.